 Indonesia is situated about 500m South of the equator and so it tends to be relatively hot all year round.
 This tropical climate has 2 definite seasons; the rainy season and the dry season.
 The rainy season in Bali can be any time from November to March with December, January and February being the wettest.
 It usually rains either in the morning or afternoon and does not last long.
 This time of the year is much quieter and less touristy.
 So, if you struggle with crowds of people and don ́t mind a little drizzle, then this is the time to book your Bali honeymoon and this Guide for 2020 should help you with it.
 However, on the contrary, the dry Summer months from April to September are the most popular because you are guaranteed sunshine every day.
 This positively affects the visibility and cleanliness of the sea water making snorkelling, surfing, diving and any other water sports more enjoyable.
 Another variable to note when pinning down the perfect dates, are the Australian school holidays, which are around the first week of April, the first week of July and the last week of September.
 Bali and indonesia will, without a doubt, be fully packed with family holiday makers during this time.

 3) What are the Visa requirements for a honeymoon in Bali?

 The first thing to do when planning your Bali honeymoon (even before booking your flights) is to check your countries visa requirements for Indonesia.
 Most countries are able to visit the country visa-free for up to 30 days.
 However, the following countries have to apply in advance:

-If you would like to spend more than 30 days, then you are able to purchase a different Visa on arrival at the airport.
-This visa allows up to 30 days and can be extended for another 30 days only, through a visa extension agency allowing a total of 60 days in the country.
+If you would like to spend more than 30 days in Bali honeymoon, then you are able to purchase a different Visa on arrival at the airport Bali.
+This visa allows up to 30 days and can be extended for another 30 days only, through a visa extension agency allowing a total of 60 days in Bali.
 The following countries are allowed to apply for this extension: